 Ruel played for the Senators through 1930 and then spent the last four years of his playing career with four different teams.
 He had earned his law degree during his off-seasons with Washington, but instead of practicing law when his playing days were over, he went into coaching, then managing, then front office work and even became a special assistant to Baseball Commissioner, Happy Chandler for a while.
 He finally left the game for good in 1956 and moved to Italy for a year so his children could have the experience of attending school abroad.
 Ruel died in 1963 from a heart attack at the age of 67.

-As near as I can figure, Stewart’s most important asset is his ability to effectively frame pitches.
+As near as I could figure, Chris Stewart’s most important asset is his ability to effectively frame pitches.
 That’s a term that describes how catchers position and quickly move their gloves on pitches that are just out of the strike zone in an effort to deceive umpires into thinking they are strikes.
 Now you probably find it as hard to believe as I do that the mighty Yankees would reward any catcher with the starting job behind the plate based on an ability to steal strikes.
-The truth is of course that the richest team in baseball has decided they are going to lower their annual player payroll to $189 million by 2014, which will save them $50 million in subsequent luxury tax payments.
-To get the dollars down to that level, they’ve decided to gamble, or actually penny-pinch with the catcher’s position.
-Instead of paying Russell Martin the $7.5 million in annual salary it would have taken to keep him in a Yankee uniform for the next two years, they are going to pay a career back-up like Stewart seven million per year less to take his place.
+The truth is of course that the richest team in baseball had decided after the 2012 regular season that they were going to lower their annual player payroll to $189 million by 2014, which would save them $50 million in subsequent luxury tax payments.
+To get the dollars down to that level, they’ decided to gamble, or actually penny-pinch with the catcher’s position.
+Instead of paying Russell Martin the $7.5 million in annual salary it would have taken to keep him in a Yankee uniform for the next two years, they let Martin go to the Pirates and put Chris Stewart in the starting catchers’ slot.
+That’s the same slot once filled by the likes of Bill Dickey, Yogi Berra, Ellie Howard, Thurman Munson and Jorge Posada and last winter, the Yankee front office thought it was a good idea to put Stewart in it.

-Brian Cashman and Joe Girardi believe that Stewart is or can be as good a defensive catcher as Martin was for them and I tend to agree.
-It appears that most of the Yankee rotation didn’t mind and might have actually preferred having Stewart behind the plate instead of Martin when they were on the mound.
-But Stewart lacks Martin’s offensive skills, especially in the power and base-running departments and he’s not as “fiery” as the former Yankee catcher either.
-My biggest concerns with Stewart behind the plate will be his near automatic out track record and his endurance.
-Opposing pitchers have little to fear when they face him and that won’t be a good situation for the Yankees during the upcoming season.
+Brian Cashman and Joe Girardi believed that Stewart was as good a defensive catcher as Martin was for them and I guess that might have been true.
+It appeared that most of the Yankee rotation didn’t mind and might have actually preferred having Stewart behind the plate instead of Martin when they were on the mound.
+But Stewart lacked Martin’s offensive skills, especially in the power and base-running departments and he’s not as “fiery” as the former Yankee catcher either.
+My biggest concern with Stewart behind the plate was his near automatic-out track record with the bat.
+Opposing pitchers had little to fear when they faced him and that wasn’t a good situation for the Yankees, especially during the team’s injury-plagued 2013 season during which every one of their top offensive weapons, with the exception of Robbie Cano spent mucho time on the DL.

 In addition to the Yankees, Stewart has saw time with the White Sox, Rangers, Padres and Giants.
 He shares his birthday with this former Yankee shortstop.